Taking a new approach to fundraising would help reinvigorate parishes financially and spiritually.

 Incorporating these – or at least some of these – practices, would help put parishes on firm financial footing.

-Here are seven things parishes could start doing right away to improve their fundraising:
+Here are seven basic things parishes could start doing right away to improve their fundraising:

 - Send a quarterly “thank you” letter to all contributors.